ntop/ntopng/doc/README.vyos.md

 Introduction
 ------------

-VyOS (https://www.vyos.io) is a popular open-source router and firewall platform based on Linux,
+VyOS (https://www.vyos.io) is a popular open-source router and firewall platform based on Linux.

 Prerequisites